saminyasirkhan/Cyber-Threats-to-UK-Institutions-Case-Studies-and-Countermeasures/README.md

-Investigated the growing threat of cyberattacks targeting UK institutions, with a focus on real world incidents involving universities and the British Library.

-Analysed the ransomware group Rhysida and reconstructed attack paths using the Cyber Kill Chain framework to understand breach progression.

-Conducted in depth case studies on notable incidents and evaluated institutional vulnerabilities, leading to the development of targeted countermeasures.

-Recommendations were supported by contextual data and technical justification, including analysis of breach timelines, access vectors, and institutional readiness.

-Key areas covered
-• Analysis of real world cyberattacks on UK institutions
-• Mapping of ransomware tactics and attack paths
-• Application of the Cyber Kill Chain framework
-• Strategic cybersecurity recommendations
-• Focus on risk mitigation, education, and policy improvements Investigated the growing threat of cyberattacks targeting UK institutions, with a focus on real world incidents involving universities and the British Library.
-Analysed the ransomware group Rhysida and reconstructed attack paths using the Cyber Kill Chain framework to understand breach progression.
-Conducted in depth case studies on notable incidents and evaluated institutional vulnerabilities, leading to the development of targeted countermeasures.
-Recommendations were supported by contextual data and technical justification, including analysis of breach timelines, access vectors, and institutional readiness.
-Key areas covered • Analysis of real world cyberattacks on UK institutions • Mapping of ransomware tactics and attack paths • Application of the Cyber Kill Chain framework • Strategic cybersecurity recommendations • Focus on risk mitigation, education, and policy improvements
+Investigated the rise in cyberattacks targeting UK public sector institutions, focusing on real-world incidents involving universities and the British Library.
+Analysed the ransomware group Rhysida and reconstructed their breach using the Cyber Kill Chain framework.
+Conducted detailed case studies to identify institutional vulnerabilities and proposed strategic countermeasures supported by breach timelines, access vectors, and risk posture analysis.

+Key Areas Covered:

+🔍 Analysis of cyberattacks on UK universities and national archives

+🧠 Mapping ransomware tactics using the Cyber Kill Chain

+📈 Development of data-driven recommendations for institutional resilience

+🛡️ Emphasis on MFA, staff training, and network segmentation

+🗂️ Policy insights for risk mitigation, incident response, and education

-Skills: Cyber Threat Analysis · Incidence Response · Network Security · Risk Mitigation
+Skills: Cyber Threat Analysis · Incident Response · Network Security · Risk Mitigation